kreko-wtal/org.openhab.binding.magentatv/README.md

 ### Receiver Standby Mode

 The Media receiver has 3 different standby modes, which could be selected in the receiver's settings.
-Standby - full standby, receiver active all the time Suspend/Resume - The receiver goes to sleep mode, but could be awaked by a Wake-on-LAN packet Shutdown - Powering off will shutdown the receiver, can be awaked only with the power button
+- Standby - full standby, receiver active all the time
+- Suspend/Resume - The receiver goes to sleep mode, but could be awaked by a Wake-on-LAN packet
+- Shutdown - Powering off will shutdown the receiver, can be awaked only with the power button

+Standby provides the best results, because the binding could wakeup the receiver (Power On/Off).
+Suspend/Resume would require a Wake-on-LAN, which could be done, but is currently not implemented.
+Shutdown turns the receiver off, which requires a manual PowerOn.

+There is no way to detect the "display status" of the receiver.
+The binding detects PowerOff with the MR401B/MR201 by listening to UPnP events, but can't verify the status when started.
+You need to take care on the current status if you power on/off the receiver from scenes.
+Check the current status before sending the POWER button, because POWER is a toggle, not ON or OFF (see sample rules).

 ### Supported Things